imsocialcoder/csv-handler/README.md

-A project which handles CSV files and prodives REST APIs to
+A project which handles CSV files and provides REST APIs to

 ● upload the data